megamaster4/dme_hu/README.md

 # Instructions
-To run the program, use the main.py script file with the following commands, with their respective usage;
+To run the program, use the makefile commands.
+The makefile is located in the root folder.
+The following commands are available;

 ## Usage
 Call CBS Statline API to get metadata and data.
 The data is stored in a parquet file, located in `data/parquet` folder.